-David Soutter is an associate in the Boston office and a member of the firm’s business & securities litigation practice group.
+David Soutter is an associate in the Boston office and a member of the firm’s Litigation and Enforcement practice group.
 He focuses his practice on complex commercial disputes, securities fraud, and investigations.

 David maintains a robust pro bono practice with a particular emphasis on cases affecting Veterans and related issues.
 He secured a favorable settlement for an Iraq and Afghanistan Veteran who had been sold an SUV with a rolled-back odometer and had been unable to resolve the issue for nearly two years.
 David is accredited with the U.S. Department of Veterans Affairs (the “VA”) and has assisted Veterans in disability-rating appeals with the VA and in obtaining an honorable service characterization from the VA in order to receive benefits.
 David also worked for nearly two years to successfully obtain a Special Immigrant Visa for an Afghan woman who worked for the United States Government, but was forced to live in hiding due to death threats from the Taliban.

 Prior to joining the firm, David clerked at the Rhode Island Supreme Court.
 Prior to law school, David served in the United States Army as a Military Intelligence Officer and continues to serve in the Army Reserves.